 How to accept stock donations: Easy steps for nonprofits

-To accept stock donations, your nonprofit will need to open a brokerage account, create an investment policy, and provide clear transfer instructions to donors.
-This guide will walk you through each of those steps—and more.
-You'll learn both the traditional and streamlined nonprofit stock donation processes, important context to share with your organization, and how to make stock giving a lasting part of your fundraising strategy.
+Your nonprofit will need to open a brokerage account, create an investment policy, and provide clear transfer instructions to donors.
+This guide will walk you through that process and more.
+You will learn the difference between traditional and modern stock donation processes, the key tax benefits to share with your donors, and how to make securities a lasting part of your fundraising strategy.

-Stock giving brings unique benefits and outsized impacts, so getting your fundraising process right can pay dividends quickly.
+Stock giving brings unique benefits and transformative impact.
 Let's explore how to accept stock donations and fuel your nonprofit's growth!

 Modernize your fundraising options.
-Secure more non-cash gifts like nonprofit stock donations and impress donors with FreeWill's Smart Giving Suite.
-Take a look.
+Diversify your revenue streams and impress donors with FreeWill’s Smart Giving Suite.
+Take a look!

 What types of stocks can be donated to nonprofits?